-1. It is the responsibility of the applicant to submit the application for promotion in the standard application format.
+- 1. It is the responsibility of the applicant to submit the application for promotion in the standard application format.
 Applications for promotion not following the standard format and/or missing required materials may be disqualified.
 Files will not be disqualified and candidates will not be penalized if his/her peers did not conduct the required classroom observations or student evaluations if those missing items were beyond his/her control.
-In the event that any party in the evaluation processes believes that the applicant has not followed the standard format or is missing required information, they will inform the applicant, the President or his/her designee and the local APSCUF President.
+In the event that any party in the evaluation processes believes that the applicant has not followed the standard format or is missing required information, they will inform the applicant, the President or his/her designee.
 The President or his/her designee will consult with the applicant and the APSCUF President to consider the appropriate course of action.
 When feasible, the applicant will be provided with the opportunity to correct the application.
-If the application is incomplete and it is not correctable, the President or his/her designee in consultation with the APSCUF President will determine whether the application will continue to be reviewed or whether it will be
+If the application is incomplete and it is not correctable, the President or his/her designee will determine whether the application will continue to be reviewed or whether it will be disqualified.

-- disqualified.
 This process should be completed within 14 days of notification of the President or his/her designee. - 2.
-The application will consist of four copies of the application dossier (labeled A, B, C, and D) and one copy of the supplemental binder containing supporting materials.
 Only material relevant to the promotion process as defined in Section III.
-B. 6. may be included in the application dossier.
-Additional materials that the candidate deems relevant may only be included in the supplemental binder.
-Every effort should be made to reduce to the volume of material submitted (e.g. photocopy journal articles and include in the supporting materials binder rather than submitting the entire journal). - 3.
+B. 6. may be included in the online promotion application (formerly the application binder). - 3.
+Additional materials that the candidate deems relevant may be included in the supplemental materials part of the online application via uploaded files or links, and should be cross-referenced in the narratives (formerly the supplemental binder).

+- a.
+If an item cannot be delivered in an electronic format (e.g., a physical book without an online source) it may be submitted to the Department Committee and shared with the relevant evaluators.
+After it leaves the college, such items must be kept in the TeP room. - 4.
 In preparing the application, the candidate will develop a clear narrative summary of accomplishments in each of the three categories of evaluation.
 Concise narratives are especially valuable.
 Accomplishments achieved during the probationary period or since the last promotion will be weighted more heavily.
 When referencing scholarly activities, distinction should be made between original work, citations of applicant's work, editorials, and reviews.
-When referring to committee service, a list of committee assignments, period of service, and a clear description of the specific contributions to the committee should be provided. - 4.
-Supporting material should be referenced in the appropriate section of the application dossier. - 5.
-The application dossier will be submitted in a binder with index tabs separating the sections. - 6.
+When referring to committee service, a list of committee assignments, period of service, and a clear description of the specific contributions to the committee should be provided. - 5.
+Supporting material should be referred to in the appropriate section of the application. - 6.
+If a TeP committee member requests copies TeP materials or materials in an alternate format based on a demonstrated ADA reason (e.g, in print, braille, audio format, etc.), the administration will make a good faith effort to prepare these materials in time for the faculty member to review the material for their committee service at the same time as their colleagues. - 7.
+In the case a faculty member has an ADA reason they cannot deliver an online application, administration will work with the faculty member proactively via Meet and Discuss before year 2 of the process to identify a way to bring the material into an electronic format. - 8.
 Table of Contents for standard application format: